eBay/tsv-utils/docs/tool_reference/tsv-sample.md

 * `--random-value-header` - Header to use with `--print-random` and `--gen-random-inorder`.
 Default: `random_value`.
 * `--compatibility-mode` - Turns on "compatibility mode".
 * `--d|delimiter CHR` - Field delimiter.
+* `--line-buffered` - Immediately output every sampled line.
+Applies to Bernoulli and distinct sampling.
+Ignored in modes where all input data must be read before generating output.
 * `--prefer-skip-sampling` - (Internal) Prefer the skip-sampling algorithm for Bernoulli sampling.
 Used for testing and diagnostics.
 * `--prefer-algorithm-r` - (Internal) Prefer Algorithm R for unweighted line order randomization.
 Used for testing and diagnostics.